 If your reception is taking place in the same room as your ceremony, ask what will happen in the changeover and how long it will take.
 Will the staff set up the tables or will you need to plan for your bridesmaids and ushers to do this?
-What will you guests do in the in-between time?
+What will your guests do in the in-between time?
 Is there a separate area for them to have drinks and take photos?

 12. How Flexible are You With Timings of the Day?

 Most venues know from experience the best running times for your day, e.g. how long you’ll want between the ceremony and reception for photos and when is best to have the dinner and speeches.
 Ask what they recommend and then how flexible they can be.

-13. Are There any Décor Restrictions?
+14. Are There Any Décor Restrictions?

 If no naked flames are allowed then you definitely won’t be walking down a candle-lit aisle.
 Ask whether you’re able to hang things like lights or drapery, and check restrictions on things like candles or large flower arches.
 You might not know yet how you want to decorate but it’s best to know what you can’t do from the start.